Resolving Discrepancies in Compute-Optimal Scaling of Language Models: Main results: settling the scaling law discrepancy

-\Cref{fig:hparams-fit} plots our estimates for the optimal values of batch size and learning rate for each model size.
-It shows clear trends, to which we fit power laws in the number of parameters $\params$.
-Observing good extrapolation to nearby values of $\params$, we apply these power laws (with slight rounding) to select the batch size and learning rate for all model sizes and tabulate the results in \Cref{tab:hparams-tuned}.
 Our parameter tuning approach is inspired by \citet{deepseekai2024deepseek}, who predict the optimal batch size and learning rate as a function of compute.
 Translating compute to model size using the \Hoffmann scaling law, we find remarkable agreement in the batch size predictions (a difference of less than $0.05$ in exponent and less than $60\%$ in predictions over our models), and somewhat different learning rate predictions (a difference of $0.11$ exponent and a factor of $2$--$3$ in predictions), potentially due to using different weight decay.
 Both our results appear to contradict the conventional wisdom about the existence of a critical batch size~\cite{shallue2019measuring,zhang2019algorithmic,mccandlish2018empirical} below which every batch size is good, finding instead an optimal batch size below which performance degrades.
 This suggests further tuning of $\beta_2$ or other hyperparameters may be warranted.
 We discuss \citet{deepseekai2024deepseek} further in \neurips{\Cref{subsec:related_work}}\workshop{\Cref{sec:related_work}}.

 With the new hyperparameters, we obtain a close reproduction of the \Hoffmann scaling law (\Cref{fig:1}e) with the scaling exponent matching $0.5$ to within \tentative{$0.6$\%} and the predicted model size at Chinchilla compute within \tentative{$15$\%} of Chinchilla's size.
 Notably, here we use a \emph{constant learning rate schedule}, demonstrating that careful learning rate decay is not necessary for this scaling law to hold.